 Bios of Local Government Staff

-Patricia Burke is a Land Use Training Specialist with the New York State Department of State.
+Patricia Burke is a Local Government Specialist with the New York State Department of State.
 Prior to her service at the Department of State, she worked at the New York State Office of Real Property Services.
 Ms. Burke holds a master’s degree in Regional Planning from the State University of New York at Albany, with an environmental concentration that studied wind turbine planning considerations, and a Bachelor of Arts in Political Science from St. John Fisher College in Rochester.
 Prior to her public service, she was an editor for a national legal publishing firm.

-Christopher Grant is a Land Use Training Specialist with the New York State Department of State, which is responsible for administering the Local Government Efficiency (LGE) program.
+Christopher Grant is a Local Government Specialist with the New York State Department of State, which is responsible for administering the Local Government Efficiency (LGE) program.
 This program provides financial and technical assistance to improve the efficiency of local governments.
 Mr. Grant joined the Department of State in 2007 after working in the banking industry, where he was a Director in charge of commercial real estate lending.
 He received a Bachelor of Arts in Urban and Economic Geography from the University of Toronto, a Master of Business Administration from Columbia University’s Graduate School of Business, and recently completed a Masters of Urban and Regional Planning at the University at Albany, SUNY.

-Kyle Wilber is a Municipal Management Consultant with the New York State Department of State.
+Kyle Wilber is a Local Government Specialist with the New York State Department of State.
 He has dedicated the majority of his professional career, as well as much of his public life to local government service.
 This has included the promotion of sustainable communities through programs like the New York City Watershed Memorandum of Agreement and the New York State Quality Communities Initiative.
 Currently, Kyle is responsible for the implementation of the Local Government Efficiency program to assist local governments identify opportunities to reduce costs and increase the efficiencies of local service delivery.
 He is also the New York State Program Manager, for the Appalachian Regional Commission, a federal-state-local partnership that promotes community development throughout the spine of the Appalachian Mountains.
 In his free time he is very active in local government activities in his home community, currently serving as the Chairman of the Town of Ghent Zoning Board of Appeals and as a Lieutenant in the Ghent Volunteer Fire Company.
 Kyle holds a Bachelors Degree in Geography and Urban Planning from the University of Binghamton.